Stabilizers of Stationary Actions of Lattices in Semisimple Groups

-\dtitle[Stationary Actions of Lattices]{Stabilizers of Stationary Actions of Lattices in Semisimple Groups} \dauthor[Darren Creutz]{Darren Creutz}{creutz@usna.edu}{U.S.~Naval~Academy}{Supported in part by the Naval Academy Research Council} \datewritten{30 November 2020} \dsubjclass{Primary 22E40 Secondary 22F10}
+\dtitle[Stationary Actions of Lattices]{Stabilizers of Stationary Actions of Lattices in Semisimple Groups} \dauthor[Darren Creutz]{Darren Creutz}{creutz@usna.edu}{U.S.~Naval~Academy}{Supported in part by the Naval Academy Research Council} \datewritten{30 November 2020} \subjclass{Primary 22E40 Secondary 22F10}

-\dabstract{ Every stationary action of a strongly irreducible lattice or commensurator of such a latiice in a general semisimple group, with at least one higher-rank connected factor, either has finite stabilizers almost surely or finite index stabilizers almost surely. }
+\dabstract{ Every stationary action of a strongly irreducible lattice or commensurator of such a lattice in a general semisimple group, with at least one higher-rank connected factor, either has finite stabilizers almost surely or finite index stabilizers almost surely.
+Consequently, every minimal action of such a lattice on an infinite compact metric space is topologically free. }

 \makepreprint